Vietnam.vn - Nền tảng quảng bá Việt Nam

 A Russian KUB-BLA UAV (Photo: Defense).

-According to SOFREP, Russia appears to be attaching a device to the belly of this UAV, with an upgraded OFBCh-2.5 warhead filled with OKFOL explosive nearly twice as powerful as TNT.
+According to SOFREP, Russia seems to be attaching a device to the belly of this UAV, with an upgraded OFBCh-2.5 warhead filled with OKFOL explosive nearly twice as powerful as TNT.
 This equipment makes this weapon a "nightmare" for the enemy.

 KUB-BLA is manufactured by the Russian company Kalashnikov.